 The Republic of Venice or Repubblica di Venezia lasted from the end of the 7th century up until 1797.
 It was a financial powerhouse and huge player in European trading.
 This is remarkable given its size!

 It was only defeated on May 12, 1797, with the rise of Napoleon.
-To find out more about the Republic of Venice, check out this blog.
+To find out more about the Republic of Venice, check out reliable online sources.

 4. It Is Home to One of the Narrowest Streets in the World